reflectivity/orsopy/orsopy/fileio/specification.md

 long as no normalisation or absorber correction has been performed.

-The content of this section should contain enough information to rerun the reduction, either by explicitely hosing all the required information, or by refering to a nexus representation, a note book or a log file.
+The content of this section should contain enough information to rerun the reduction, either by explicitly hosing all the required information, or by referring to a nexus representation, a note book or a log file.

     # reduction:
     #      software: